gopityro/MultiModalInputRecog/README.md

 Built with Python, it uses MediaPipe to track hand gestures, Tkinter for the interface, and the speech_recognition library to take voice commands.
 Both input methods work together, showing visual feedback to help users understand what’s happening.

-The goal is to explore multimodal interaction—letting people use gestures and voice instead of just a keyboard or mouse.
+The goal is to explore multimodal interaction, letting people use gestures and voice instead of just a keyboard or mouse.
 This can be useful in hands-free situations and is inspired by modern AI systems that understand speech and images.

 `Run main.py to see the out of the project`: